• Inventory/Warehouse

 An RFgen customer case study explained Trident Seafoods’ integrated Oracle’s JD Edwards ERP software and mobile data collection solutions to create consistent warehouse management procedures and supply chain visibility.
 The company wanted to ensure the quality of its products even as distribution contended with multiple locations, weather events, and long-term refrigerated storage.

 A consumer will notice when a candy bar is melted, but may not be aware of contaminants hosted by improperly transported meats and seafood.
-A complete data collection system helps show decision-makers, consumers and federal regulators exactly what happened during transport and the temperature the shipment was kept at during every step of the process.
+A warehouse automation system helps show decision-makers, consumers and federal regulators exactly what happened during transport and the temperature the shipment was kept at during every step of the process.